The Hunt for Treasure will lead believers into a supernatural lifestyle of building Kingdom.

 Nowhere else in Scripture depicts all the angels rejoicing than here in the parable of the lost coin.
 If all Heaven is so excited over a Treasure Hunt then it must be a big deal in the Kingdom of God.

-Jesus paid a great price, spending himself on purchasing these coins or these treasures.
+Yeshua paid a great price, spending himself on purchasing these coins or these treasures.
 Therefore, just as we would go to great lengths in searching out collectables or antiques — so we should go to great lengths in locating one person.
 Why?
 Because they are God’s treasure.

 Our Father in Heaven also celebrates the return of the lost — like the father who found his son in Luke 15:24 proclaimed; He was lost and is found.

 Lost treasures are waiting to be found in every segment of society.
 The Book of Acts is a demonstration of God’s heart of not wanting anyone to perish (2 Peter 3:9).
-Throughout the book you see people being saved from every walk of life; governors, jail guards, religious terrorists, practitioners of witchcraft, the rich, the poor, servants and masters are all discover as treasures.
+Throughout the book you see people being saved from every walk of life; governors, jail guards, religious terrorists, practitioners of witchcraft, the rich, the poor, servants and masters are all discovered as treasures.

 Time to ...
 Go